 Stonewall Community Development Corporation

-In addition, the LGBTQ older adult population faces high poverty rates and lack of family caregiving networks.
-Finally, too many LGBTQ seniors face discrimination within the senior housing and service industries.
-Already rigorously documented, this dynamic is likely to become even more egregious due to the recent decision by the current federal administration to remove LGBTQ as a category for policy study in the annual national senior needs assessment.
+In addition, the LGBTQ+ older adult population faces high poverty rates and a lack of family caregiving networks.
+Finally, too many LGBTQ+ seniors face discrimination within the senior housing and service industries.
+Already rigorously documented, this dynamic is likely to become even more egregious due to the recent decision by the current federal administration to remove LGBTQ+ as a category for policy study in the annual national senior needs assessment.

-OUR VALUE ADD as a bricks and mortar partner is our non-profit status, our community development corporation toolkit, our ongoing market profile research and the ground game we are building through community education and organizing.
-All of this work will be invaluable for creating community support for land use processes, raising legacy funds and the creation of a trained-up pre-marketing audience.
+OUR VALUE ADD as a brick and mortar partner is our non-profit status, our community development corporation toolkit, our ongoing market profile research, and the ground game we are building through community education and organizing.
+All of this work will be invaluable for creating community support for land use processes, raising legacy funds, and creation a trained-up pre-marketing audience.

 We will work in partnership with residential developers and service providers throughout the five boroughs to build housing and onsite services appropriate to this specific market.
-Working cooperatively and with deep respect for those who over many years have laid the foundations on which our work stands, SCDC will vet, hire and oversee culturally-competent medical, mental health and homecare providers.
+Working cooperatively and with a deep respect for those who over many years have laid the foundations on which our work stands, SCDC will vet, hire, and oversee culturally-competent medical, mental health, and home care providers.
 We hold “aging in place” as the preferred model when desired and possible.
-We seek ways to provide direct access to our onsite medical and mental health services to older LGBTQ adults living in the surrounding neighborhoods.
+We seek ways to provide direct access to our onsite medical and mental health services to older LGBTQ+ adults living in the surrounding neighborhoods.

 Though our goal is evidence-based optimal models, that will not prevent us from seizing opportunities to create standard housing units now.
 We need to anticipate the exponential pressure that the baby boomers will place on aging adult service provision and prepare for it, but we must also build now, where we can with what we have, to assuage the existing affordable housing crisis.

-HIGHLY EDUCATED AND ECONOMICALLY DIVERSE: SCDC has recently completed a NYC-wide survey that assessed housing and related health service needs of LGBTQ seniors.
-The response from the community was significantly stronger than anticipated, suggesting that the problem is even more critical that is commonly thought.
+HIGHLY EDUCATED AND ECONOMICALLY DIVERSE: SCDC has recently completed an NYC-wide survey that assessed housing and related health service needs of LGBTQ+ seniors.
+The response from the community was significantly stronger than anticipated, suggesting that the problem is even more critical than is commonly thought.

 With 966 respondents, we nearly doubled our initial target goal of 500 surveys.
 Whenever possible, the survey design drew on validated questions and city-defined criteria for affordable housing.
 The report on this survey provides the most significant market profile of this population to date.